 Do finger pulse oximeters work?

-Finger pulse oximeters work extremely well, providing an accurate and non-invasive reading of the blood oxygen saturation and pulse rate of patients.
+Finger pulse oximeters work extremely well, providing an accurate and non-invasive way to measure blood oxygen saturation and heart rate of patients.
 They are popular amongst healthcare professionals as they provide accurate results and are easy to operate.

 What if my blood oxygen saturation level is low?

-If your blood oxygen saturation level is low, you should consult your healthcare provider.
+If you monitor your oxygen levels and they are low, you should consult your healthcare provider.
 It could be a sign of an underlying condition.
 However, it may also be a sign that you need to change your diet to include more iron-rich foods and increase your weekly exercise.